bobdamit/lightburn/README.md

 Logo and Config code
 - if keeping mxl branding, line up center with that.  otherwise, arbitrary
 - Bottom of body in chuck (OD - don't scratch the body!)

+## maudio Nova
+Logo and Config code
+This one has a tapered body so warping has been applied to the images
+- Top of body in chuck
+- oriented front up